 A project of GlobeMed

-GlobeMed at Northeastern partners with Kitovu Mobile AIDS Organization in Masaka, Uganda to improve hygiene and sanitation
+GlobeMed at Northeastern partners with Kitovu Mobile AIDS Organization in Masaka, Uganda to support water sanitation and hygiene projects.

 Who We Are // GlobeMed at Northeastern

 Founded in 2007, GlobeMed at Northeastern works with Kitovu Mobile AIDS Organization in Masaka, Uganda.
 Together, they work to improve the water sanitation and hygiene conditions in Masaka through the creation of clean water sources and pit latrines and through the support and education of over 500 Self Help Groups.

 Our Partner // Kitovu Mobile AIDS Organization in Masaka, Uganda